Flame: Simplifying Topology Extension in Federated Learning: Evaluation

 \subsection{Topology Transformation: User Perspective}

-The topologies introduced in this paper are provided as templates in \sys.
-The mechanisms for those topologies are available too.
-Thus, to compose their ML job, users can pick and use one that best suits their needs.
-However, the requirements and constraints for the ML job may change over time, which may require topology transformations and learning mechanisms.
-To demonstrate how easily these transformations can be made, we walk through the steps of transforming to other topologies, starting with a basic C-FL topology.
+The requirements and constraints for the ML job may change over time, which may require changes in learning topology.
+To demonstrate how easily these transformations can be made, we walk through the steps of transforming from one topology to another, starting with a basic C-FL topology.
+Note that these transformations are done offline and we leave the dynamic reconfiguration of topology for future investigation.
+The transformation steps presented here only involve user application code and TAG changes.
+In contrast, \secref{s:extend_topo} discussed how to extend the logic for new topology.

 {\textbf{Classical$\rightarrow$Hierarchical.}} C-FL topology consists of trainers and global aggregator.
-To transform from C-FL to H-FL, a user needs to introduce an (+) aggregator role and a new connecting (+) channel with the new aggregator.
+To transform from C-FL to H-FL, a user needs to introduce an (+) aggregator role, a new connecting (+) channel with the new aggregator.
 Finally, to allow the grouping of trainer nodes the ($\Delta$) \textit{datasetGroups} attribute in metadata information is updated.
+These modifications each require only a change of up to 16 lines of code (LOC), with additional updates that varies on the number of newly introduced aggregators.

 {\textbf{Classical$\rightarrow$Distributed.}} In FL, trainers send their model weights to the aggregator while in distributed learning they are shared among all the nodes directly. \sys SDK provides a separate trainer base class for federated and distributed learning.
-Thus, from the user's perspective, C-FL to distributed training change requires, removing the global aggregator, ($\Delta$) updating the inherited base trainer class, and ($\Delta$) altering TAG representation where the trainer-aggregator channel is updated to trainer-trainer channel as shown in \fig{fig:topo_tag_dist}.
+Thus, from the user's perspective, C-FL to distributed training change requires, removing the global aggregator, ($\Delta$) updating the inherited base trainer class (1 LOC), and ($\Delta$) altering TAG representation (2 LOC) where the trainer-aggregator channel is updated to trainer-trainer channel as shown in \fig{fig:topo_tag_dist}.

 {\textbf{Classical$\rightarrow$Hybrid.}} Transformation from C-FL to hybrid topology entails two steps: First, it would require ($\Delta$) updating the inherited trainer and global aggregator class.
-Again, the \sys SDK provides base classes for hybrid topology, thus, a user just needs to change the inherited parent class name in the trainer and global aggregator role's program.
-Then, it needs ($\Delta$) to change the TAG to create appropriate channels and backends and change \textit{groupBy} and \textit{datasetGroups} to group co-located datasets.
+Again, the \sys SDK provides base classes for hybrid topology, thus, a user just needs to change the inherited parent class name in the trainer and global aggregator role's program (1 LOC each).
+Then, it needs ($\Delta$) to change the TAG to create appropriate channels with backends and change \textit{groupBy} and \textit{datasetGroups} to group co-located datasets, which only requires up to 12 LOC change with additional updates on varying number of trainer groups.